-- 3.1 Council will collaborate with Greater Sydney Commission, Department of Planning, Industry and Environment and Penrith City Council to prepare structure plans and precinct plans for the Horsley Park - Mount Vernon Urban Investigation Area (UIA). - Council will collaborate with Greater Sydney Commission and the Department of Planning, Industry and 3.2 Environment to investigate Prairiewood Town Centre as a future strategic centre based on the potential future railway station. - Council will examine the potential for other areas for future urban renewal based on the delivery of new 3.3 regional infrastructure.
+3.1 Council will collaborate with GSC, DPE and Penrith City Council to prepare structure plans and precinct plans for the Horsley Park - Mount Vernon Urban Investigation Area (UIA).
+3.2 Council will collaborate with GSC, DPE&I to investigate Prairiewood Town Centre as a future strategic centre based on the potential future railway station.
+3.3 Council will examine the potential for other areas for future urban renewal based on the delivery of new regional infrastructure.